vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Added Killfeed and Kill log.<br>
 - Simplified Crouch and Crouch Slide Mechanics.<br>
 - Damage Indicators are now relative to World Space instead of Player Screen.<br>
+- Added Scoreboard Widget - for now it will only show the names of Actors spawned in level.<br>
 </details>
 <details>
   <summary>v0.6 <strong><i>- Release#15.07.2020</i></strong> </summary>